A division of VacationsToGo.com

 The following cruise lines require that at least one person in each cabin is 18 or older:

-American Cruise Lines, Blount, Croisières de France, Cunard, Fred.
-Olsen Cruise Line, Pearl Seas Cruises, Ponant, Pullmantur, Quark Expeditions, SeaDream and Star Clippers.
+American Cruise Lines, Blount, Croisières de France, Cunard, MSC Cruises (when departing from international ports), Pearl Seas Cruises, Ponant, Pullmantur, Quark Expeditions, Regent Seven Seas Cruises, SeaDream and Star Clippers.

 The following cruise lines require that all passengers in a cabin are 18 or older or that at least one person in the cabin is 21 or older: